Important Updates

 Under a weighted lottery system, wage level directly affects selection probability in an oversubscribed H-1B cap.
 Employers must decide whether to maintain market-aligned wage classifications and accept lower odds or elevate wage levels to improve the likelihood of selection.
 This creates additional complexity surrounding both work location and occupational classification.

-Because prevailing wages vary by geography and by Standard Occupational Classification (SOC) code, employers may evaluate alternative worksites or classifications that yield more favorable wage levels for lottery positioning.
-In some cases, employees whose ability to remain in the United States depends on selection may also advocate for higher wage levels or different classifications to improve their odds.
+Because prevailing wages vary by geography and by Standard Occupational Classification (SOC) code, employers must ensure they are selecting the SOC code that most accurately reflects the actual job duties.
+In some cases, employees whose ability to remain in the United States depends on selection may also inquire about the impact of higher wage levels or classifications as related to the H‑1B process, but ultimately the determination must rest solely on the job’s duties and requirements.

 The Employee Dimension